VCCRI/SVPV/README.md

 -aln | Comma separated list of alignment files | required* -samples | Comma separated list of samples to view, names must be the same as in vcf | required* -gui | run in gui mode. | optional
+-no_display | don't attempt to display pdf files in gui mode | optional
 -alt_vcf | Alternate structural variant prediction vcf/bcf file, <br> called on the same set of samples as primary | optional -ref_vcf | Reference structural variant vcf/bcf file for annotation | optional -ref_gene | Refseq genes file for annotation | optional